 As the 2019 BRILLIANT winners begin to turn their ideas into unique artworks for Lumiere’s 10th anniversary edition, we catch up with 2017 BRILLIANT winner and Durham-based light artist and programmer, Chris Plant.

-This week we visited Chris Plant at his top-floor studio in The Empty Shop Think Tank, a visual arts hub in a renovated space tucked at the end of Durham’s North Road to talk about what inspires his art, the experience of winning BRILLIANT and the ways his career has evolved since Lumiere.
+This week we visited Chris Plant at his top-floor studio in The Empty Shop Think Tank, a visual arts hub in a renovated space tucked at the end of Durham’s North Road to talk about the experience of winning BRILLIANT and the ways his career has evolved since Lumiere.
 Birmingham-born Chris has been producing videos and animations and creating real time, interactive installations since the early-1990s.
 He began creating live projections for bands and nightclubs and eventually formed his company, Colour Burst to manage the demand for his visuals.
 After moving to Durham, Chris entered our BRILLIANT competition, which offers anyone originally from or currently living in the North East the opportunity to submit an idea for an artwork at Lumiere.
 In 2017 Chris proposed Harmonic Portal: a mesmerising, shade-shifting projection combing light, sound and texture to explore the way our brains create a seamless colour spectrum from the three frequencies of light our brains can perceive.
-The finished piece, which illuminated the walls of St. Godric’s Church was an audience favourite at Lumiere in Durham and was re-commissioned for Lumiere London in 2018.
+The finished piece, which illuminated the walls of St. Godric’s Church was an audience favourite at Lumiere in 2017 and is back in Durham this year as part of the 10th anniversary programme.

 To start, tell us a bit about yourself and the visuals you create?